Rakhi Sawant Heads To China To Kill ‘Coronavirus’; Watch Video

 A post shared by Rakhi Sawant (@rakhisawant2511) on Feb 2, 2020 at 3:13am PST

 Well, in this video, one can see Rakhi flaunting her mangalsutra and donning orange outfit with blonde short hair.
-She can be seen seating in the aeroplane and says, "Friends, I am in a flight, I am going to China.
+She can be seen sitting in the aeroplane and saying, "Friends, I am in a flight, I am going to China.
 This virus, coronavirus, to kill that and I've a lot of warriors with me."

 "I am going to China, I will end the virus and no one will fall sick now," she added.
 Hilariously, Miss Controversial also said that she has ordered 'special medicine' from NASA.